Some neighborhoods are defined by place. The houses on this street. The buildings in this town...

 This monologue (above), written during a class at OLLI, captured the developmental process behind Shakesperience's Neighborhoods Program.
 The project is a natural progression from a company named for the playwright who utilized empathy to create a sense of communication, a sense of connection between actor and audience.
 It's a company that views Shakespeare as a catalyst for human interaction across time and space.
 The connection implied in Neighborhoods goes beyond those people and ideas in our immediate vicinity and connects us through mood, culture, thought and experience.

-Funders and Partners include: Waterbury Police Activity League, Osher Lifelong Learning Institute, CCF Pathways and Living Arts, ION Bank, UNICO, Saint Mary’s Hospital Foundation, CT Humanities, DECD Office of the Arts
+Funders and Partners include: Waterbury Police Activity League, Osher Lifelong Learning Institute, Connecticut Community Foundation, ION Bank, Saint Mary’s Hospital Foundation, CT Humanities, DECD Office of the Arts, Elizabeth Carse Foundation

 After-school program students at PAL performing the Waterbury Interactive Neighborhoods song.